StoyPenny/activity-weather/README.md

 ## Usage

-1. **First Visit**: App loads with Port Orange, FL as the default location
+1. **First Visit**: App prompts you to set your location with a welcome modal
-2. **Change Location**: Click the location button in the header to open location input
+2. **Location Setup**: Choose to use your current location or enter a city/address manually
 3. **Enter Location**: Type a city name, address, or click "Use Current Location"
-4. **View Results**: Weather data and activity ratings update for your chosen location
+4. **View Results**: Weather data and activity ratings display for your chosen location
+5. **Change Location**: Click the location button in the header to update your location
-5. **Automatic Saving**: Your location preference is saved for future visits
+6. **Automatic Saving**: Your location preference is saved for future visits

 ## API Usage